alphabetkang/bd-agent/CERTIFICATION.md

 **RAG components:**

-- News feed retrieval from RSS sources (chunked, embedded, and stored in a vector database)
+- News feed retrieval from RSS sources (chunked, embedded, and stored in a vector database).
+For now, this will be only TechCrunch.
 - Augmented answer generation grounded in retrieved news content

 **Agent components:**